ibm-cloud-docs/speech-to-text/output.md

   </tr>
   <tr>
     <td headers="Combinations withoutFormatting">
-      CPT code is zero two four eight one and the date of service is May fifth two thousand and one
+      The CPT code is zero two four eight one and the date of service is May fifth two thousand and one
     </td>
     <td headers="Combinations withFormatting">
-      CPT code is 02481 and the date of service is 5/5/2001
+      The CPT code is 02481 and the date of service is 5/5/2001
     </td>
   </tr>
   <tr>